janbiedermann/up/README.md

 You may want to change the `gem 'opal-up'` line in the Gemfile to use up from rubygems, if you want to run your app outside of the cloned repo.

-For a Gemfile available from rubygems:
+For a Gemfile UP! is available from rubygems:
 `gem 'opal-up'`

 ## Available Commands

 Available with `bundle exec` within the example apps or if this gem is included in your Gemfile:

-- `up` - starts a cluster of workers using Opal with uWebSockets, fastest server
+- `up` - starts a cluster of workers using Opal running in Node with uWebSockets, fastest server
-- `up_bun` - starts single worker server using Bun, requires Opal bun support from [PR#2622](https://github.com/opal/opal/pull/2622)
+- `up_node` - starts a cluster of workers using Opal running in Node with ws websocket support
 - `up_ruby` - starts a cluster of workers using Ruby with uWebSockets in a native extension, does not support the --secure options/TLS

 ```